Ozmen photo

 Falken Wildpeak AT4W Detailed Review

-So in conclusion, the Falken WildPeak AT4w shows improvements in certain areas such as dry performance, tread longevity, and durability, with a stiffer design and the use of Kevlar enhancing its overall performance.
+So in conclusion, the Falken WildPeak AT4w shows improvements in certain areas such as dry performance, tread longevity, and durability, with a stiffer design and the use of Kevlar enhancing its overall performance, it is now just as tough as the new Goodyear DuraTrac RT!
 However, it falls short in wet traction, winter performance on ice, and off-road traction on sandy dunes compared to its predecessor, the Wildpeak AT3w.
 Despite its heavier build, it maintains similar fuel economy due to its stiffer lugs and design.
 Overall, while the AT4w excels in some aspects, it still has areas that require improvement to match or surpass the performance of the AT3w.

 Kia Forte LX